 If other causes of hair loss and scratching have been ruled out and your veterinarian is relatively certain that your dog or cat is suffering from atopy (an allergy to something in your pet's environment), allergy testing may be recommended.

 Allergy testing can determine which substances your dog or cat is allergic to and allow immunotherapy, also called hyposensitization.
-Basically, this involves injecting a solution of the allergen (the substance causing the allergy) on a regular basis into your pet in an attempt to train your pet's body not to respond abnormally to the allergen.
+This involves injecting a solution of the allergen (the substance causing the allergy) on a regular basis into your pet in an attempt to train your pet's body not to respond abnormally to the allergen.

 Please note: this article has been provided for informational purposes only.
 If your pet is showing any signs of illness, please consult a veterinarian as quickly as possible.